gardener/landscaper/docs/usage/Installations.md

 - combine multiple exports to one
 - export hard coded values

 All values exported by a blueprint can be accessed in the templating by their export names.
+As some keys - e.g. ones with a `.` in their name - are hard to access when on top level, all values are additionally available under an `exports` key.
+Please note that this means that an export with name `exports` needs to be referenced via `exports.exports`, because a simple `exports` would refer to the mentioned intermediate key.

 **Example**